saidsef/.github/docs/smolagents_ai_agents_litellmmodel_and_ollama.md

 ## Preface

-This document is a follow-up to previous documentation on [building AI agent using smolagents](https://github.com/saidsef/.github/blob/main/docs/huggingface_smolagents_build_agents.md)
+This document is a follow-up to previous documentation on [building AI agent using smolagents](https://github.com/saidsef/.github/blob/main/docs/huggingface_smolagents_build_agents.md).

 ## Introduction

+In today’s rapidly evolving landscape, AI agents are becoming increasingly indispensable for automating complex tasks.
+The simplicity and flexibility offered by the SmolAgents library make it an ideal choice for developers looking to build powerful agentic systems quickly.
+This guide aims to demystify the process of setting up SmolAgents with the LiteLLMModel and Ollama, providing a step-by-step walkthrough.

-Smolagents, combined with LiteLLMModel and Ollama, provides a brilliant framework for building AI agents that can leverage local Large Language Models (LLMs), it allows you to bypass expensive API calls, drastically reduce your expenditure on API fees.
+Smolagents, combined with LiteLLMModel and [Ollama](https://ollama.com/search), provides a brilliant framework for building AI agents that can leverage local Large Language Models (LLMs), it allows you to bypass expensive API calls, drastically reduce your expenditure on API fees.
 This guide will demonstrate how to create an agent that utilises Ollama's models through LiteLLM's unified interface.

 ## Understanding the Agentic Architecture